PANawkar/Product-Card/README.md

-# Razorpay-Clone
+# Product Card
-I have done the Razorpay-Clone in this I have use HTML, Tailwind CSS .
-In this project I have learn Tailwind CSS and use of class in it.
+I have done the Product Card in this I have use HTML,CSS .